ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/vectorscan/snort.md

 ---

 [Snort 3](https://www.snort.org/snort3) is an open-source deep-packet inspection application.
-Sort 3 integrates Hyperscan, the regex parsing library.
+Snort 3 integrates Hyperscan, the regex parsing library.

 You can install Snort 3 on an Ubuntu Linux Arm-based server, and run it with Vectorscan, the architecture-inclusive fork of Hyperscan.